pdancel/Pyber/README.md

 # Pyber
 Analyzing and visualizing ride share data for urban, suburban, and rural city types.
+This data contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

 ## Tools Used
 * Pandas